bensutherland/simple_pop_stats/README.md

 Will also output a matrix-style table, used in very specific cases (usually reduced regional baseline analyses).

-Note: **for linux only** speed the above up using the parallel option `ncore_linux = <# cores to use>`.
-Requires a remote install, see the initializing script for installation instruction for parallel linux.
+Note: **for linux only** speed up the simulation by adding the parallel flag: `ncore_linux = <# cores to use>`.
+Requires a 'remote' repo install, see the initializing script for installation instruction for parallel linux.
+Assume 20 Gb per thread.
+If you get warnings, it is likely there will be populations that did not complete due to lack of RAM (start over with fewer threads).

 Note: use the following function to create a 'Display Order' sorted result file for browsing using the repunit file (do not use for plotting):
 `format_sims_output()` # and select manually your input 100% sims stats text file.
 This will output to your results file folder.